 - Slice the other navel orange into wedges, and surround the ham with the orange wedges.

-- Using a spatula, spread the brown sugar & spices ham glaze all over the ham like you are frosting a cake (I used only ¾ of the jar), and spread as much as needed.
+- Using a spatula, spread the brown sugar & spices ham glaze all over the ham, as if you are frosting a cake, and spread as much of the glaze as needed.

-- BAKE, uncovered only 15 minutes per pound.
+- BAKE, uncovered for only 10 to 12 minutes per pound.

 - Remove from oven and transfer to a cutting board or serving platter.
 Spoon over the ham with any remaining juices and glaze from the roasting pan.

 Amount Per Serving: Calories: 160Total Fat: 7gCarbohydrates: 3gProtein: 16g

 Hello friends!
 Are you cooking or baking with us?
 If you make our 2 easy steps for the best spiral glazed ham, let us know and leave a comment and a star rating below!
 Sharing your experience and insights will not only help those who read them but will help us too!

 You may snap a photo and hashtag it on Instagram, tag us @2sistersrecipes, and on Pinterest.
 We’d love to see what you cook and share your photos with the world! 🙂